anubhavkale/CassandraTools/README.md

 2] Use the program to backup to this disk periodically using Cron.
 The "copy" itself is performed using Linux rsync command.

 3] To restore, use the program's "restore" command on a per node basis.
-First restore the system keyspaces so you can take the live traffic in, and then resore the non-system (your data) keyspaces.
+First restore the system keyspaces so you can take the live traffic, and then restore the non-system (your data) keyspaces.
 More details are below.

-To use this tool, build the code from within backuprestore and name the generated jar br.jar
+To use this tool, build the code from within backuprestore folder and name the generated jar br.jar

 Backup: